 SHOW PROCEDURE STATUS) that also shows the definition of the thing.

-For other things you have to acces system tables.
+For other things you have to access system tables.
 These system tables seem to be spread around, some are in I_S (Tablespace), others in mysql.* (servers).

 Generally, MySQL seems to favor the syntax